Superconducting integrated on-demand quantum memory with microwave pulse preservation

-Here, we present a novel architecture for on-demand quantum memory utilizing an active coupler based on RF-SQUID with single Josephson junction (JJ) \cite{geller2015}.
-This design experimentally demonstrates periodic coherent storage with preservation of the input pulse shape in the near-single-photon regime, achieving a fidelity of 57.5\% in the first retrieval cycle.
-The system exhibits an effective fidelity decay time of 11.44 $\mu s$.
-Compared to previous realizations described above \cite{2021-Bao-PRL, makihara2024}, the proposed device offers several key advantages: it requires only one additional control line and the active coupler introduces no additional internal losses at the storage stage, thereby eliminating a major fidelity limitation observed in alternative architectures.
+Here, we present a novel architecture for on-demand quantum memory utilizing an active coupler based on RF-SQUID with low-loss single Josephson junction (JJ) \cite{geller2015, moskalev2023optimization, pishchimova2023improving}.
+This design experimentally demonstrates periodic coherent storage with preservation of the input pulse shape in the near-single-photon regime, achieving a storage fidelity of 57.5(4)\% in the first retrieval cycle.
+The system exhibits an effective fidelity decay time of 11.44(3.58) $\mu s$.
+The proposed system demonstrates a linear response regime under conditions of low photon population within the common resonator.
+Despite that the device was used only for storing near-single-photon classical microwave pulses, we assert that it is compatible with quantum state storage.
+This claim is supported by prior demonstration of quantum properties in an analogous linear architecture without an active coupler \cite{matanin2023toward}.
+Compared to previous realizations described above \cite{2021-Bao-PRL, makihara2024}, the proposed device offers several key advantages: it requires only one additional control line, fewer room-temperature electronics and the active coupler introduces no additional internal losses at the storage stage, thereby eliminating a major fidelity limitation observed in alternative architectures.
 Moreover, the active coupler exhibits straightforward integration compatibility with transmon qubits \cite{niu2023low, grebel2024bidirectional}.
-The paper is structured as follows.
-First, we detail the architectural implementation and the physical mechanisms enabling tunable storage times.
-Second, we present a comprehensive calibration protocol, including experimental results for each calibration stage.
-Finally, we demonstrate the device's temporal response across varying storage durations and discuss pathways toward achieving near-unity storage fidelity.